carrot/android-animation-arsenal/README.md

               }
           }, Fade.IN));

-  // As well you can have total control of the exit transition AnimationArsenal.setExitTransition(getWindow(), AnimationArsenal
+  // You can also have total control of exit transition AnimationArsenal.setExitTransition(getWindow(), AnimationArsenal
           .getExplodeTransition(new Transition.TransitionListener()
           {